-Many websites incorporate an RSS feed facility so it makes keeping up to date much easier.
+Many websites include an RSS feed so it makes keeping up to date much easier.
 Popular sites such as news, current affairs, sport and weather, or special interest sites just like this blog, can all be set up so that any new content is bought straight to you.

 Some online sources state that “RSS is a dead technology”.
 I hope not!
-The technology is still around and still very much in use as far as I witness.
-I discuss RSS feeds during any WordPress training session not only from a website owner’s standpoint but as a general consumer in this information age.
+The technology is still around and still very much in use as far as I have witnessed.
+I discuss RSS feeds during my WordPress training sessions not only from a website owner’s standpoint but as a general consumer in this information age.
 If more end users knew about this amazing feature I can’t help but think it would again have a surge in popularity.

 In a previous post, I have outlined how you can subscribe to an RSS feed using Microsoft Outlook, which I personally use to subscribe to a few key websites that I like to keep up to date with.
 Alternatively, there are two other great options available, both of which I also use.